JDanielMeshir/Direct_Inverse_Coupled_NN_for_Inverse_Scattering/README.md

 ## Acknowledgments

-We are grateful for the facilities provided to the project ``Modeling and forecasting of physical phenomena using artificial neural networks'' by the Center for Data Analysis and Supercomputing (CADS) of the University of Guadalajara, through the use of the Leo Atrox Supercomputer.
+We are grateful for the facilities provided to the project "Modeling and forecasting of physical phenomena using artificial neural networks" by the Center for Data Analysis and Supercomputing (CADS) of the University of Guadalajara, through the use of the Leo Atrox Supercomputer.

 <p align="center">
   <img src="./CADs/cads_img_leoatrax_logo.png" height="85"/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;